gofilipa/orals/reading_notes.md

 Damasio, Antonio.
 First chapter from *The Feeling of What Happens*, 2000 & *Self Comes to Mind*, 2010.
 - Damasio wants to examine the explanatory gap (? neurons --> feelings ?) and how the brain generates consciousness.
 The idea of the self is crucial for any autonomous creature, and it was evolved from more primitive brains.
 Primal feelings, which arise from an evolutionary imperative in the brain stem, eventually leads to an "autobiographical self" to manage those feelings.
 Our feelings are vague because the mind deliberately obscures the inner workings of our mind/body so that we can focus on the world and solve immediate problems.
-(This is the same reason why inscription is displaced---all in the service of efficiency!)
-Damasio finds that consciousness is actually located in the upper brain stem, rather than cerebral cortex.
+(This is the same reason why machine inscription is displaced---all in the service of efficiency!)
+Damasio finds that consciousness is actually located in the upper brain stem, rather than cerebral cortex (Dahaene and LeDoux's positions).
 - There are three layers to consciousness---the protoself, core consciousness, and extended consciousness---through which neural patterns filter upward to feelings.
 Our feelings are the basis of all our consciousness and reasoning, and they seem elusive because the higher mind filters out what is going on in the body and brain.
 Consciousness is when the mind notices the body's reaction, a feeling of awareness that arises from a feeling body, a body emoting.
     - First, *the protoself*--neural patterns that detect and record internal physical changes, maintain homeostais, mapping the current status of the body's responses to environmental changes.
     - Second, *core consciousness*--the organisim becomes aware of the changes occuring in the internal bodily state, developing a momentary sense of self, without language or memory.